 To help parents get a feel for our school and in particular our EYFS, watch our video to see a ‘day in the life’ of our reception classes.
 Filmed with our current reception children who have only been with us for a term, we hope you can see how settled, happy and engaged in learning these young children already are.

-Please call the school office on 01795 899119 to find out more information and to book your 1:1 parent tour.
+Please call the school office on 01795 899119 to find out more information and to book your 1:1 call with our EYFS lead.

 Do you want to help your child’s transition into their first year at school?